asteurer/spin-migration-guide/Go/Spin/README.md

         ```

 ## Usage

 This example will show how to interact with S3.
-See https://docs.aws.amazon.com for API information for other AWS services.
+See https://docs.aws.amazon.com for API information on other AWS services.

 ### Creating the .env file: